 No Airbus A380s have Qsuites

-Qatar Airways had planned to retire its fleet of 10 Airbus A380s, but brought back five due to the A350 groundings.
+Qatar Airways had planned to retire its fleet of 10 Airbus A380s, but brought back eight in order to increase capacity.
 These planes don’t feature Qsuites in business class, but rather feature reverse herringbone seats, similar to what you’ll find on some A350-900s and all 787-8s.
 On the plus side, the A380 does have an onboard bar.

 No Airbus A330s have Qsuites